isotopsweden/wp-flypress/README.md

 } );
 ```

-Look at the built in `aws-s3` adapter to check how we created a working flypress adapter.
+Look at the built in `aws-s3` adapter to check how we created a working flypress adapter and if you look at the source code for flypress you will find some more filters that you can hook into.

 ## Todo